-The site is identified as flood prone.
+A portion of the site is identified as flood prone.
+Initially, camping was proposed on the flood plain and Council's stormwater engineer raised concerns regarding this aspect of the proposal.
+The applicant has subsequently removed all camping and caravan sites form the proposal.
 No long-term impacts on flood flows are expected given the temporary nature of events.
 An emergency plan is required to be prepared for all events in accordance with the EMP.
 As such, it is considered any flood risk can be effectively mitigated through appropriate management.
-Council's stormwater engineer has provided a satisfactory referral and recommended a condition of consent allowing events to be cancelled in the event of extreme weather.
+Council's stormwater engineer has provided a satisfactory referral and recommended a condition of consent allowing events to be cancelled in the event of adverse weather.